-Andy Hall is a 37-year-old British national who lived in Thailand for 11 years before leaving the country in November 20162 after being prosecuted on new criminal defamation and Computer Crimes Act charges3 in a case brought by a poultry company.
-Hall has since been living in Europe where he continues his human rights work, amongst other things through defending the rights of migrant workers in Thailand and through an increasing focus on business and human rights work.
+Andy Hall is a 38-year-old British national who lived in Thailand for 11 years before leaving the country in November 20162 after being prosecuted on new criminal defamation and Computer Crimes Act charges3 in a case brought by poultry company Thammakaset Company Ltd. utilising the same legal team as Natural Fruit Company Ltd. Hall has since been living in Europe and Nepal where he continues his human rights work, amongst other things through defending the rights of migrant workers in Thailand and through an increasing focus on business and human rights work and responsible migrant worker recruitment.

-During 2013, prior to the launch of criminal proceedings against Hall and the accompanying confiscation of his passport that limited his freedom of movement, Hall was a resident of Myanmar advising the Myanmar Government on migration issues through an EU funded project and he lived in Yangon.
+During 2013, prior to the launch of criminal proceedings against Hall and the accompanying confiscation of his passport that limited his freedom of movement, Hall was a resident of Myanmar advising the Myanmar Government on migration issues through an EU funded project and he lived in Yangon and Naypyidaw.